harshagarwal08/FightItOut/README.md

-# MovieFight
+#FightItOut- Compare Movies and TV shows
-A Movie comparison web app made using HTML, CSS and JavaScript.
+A Movie/TV Series comparison web app made using HTML, CSS and JavaScript.
-I have used omdb api for fetching data.
+Used OMDB API for fetching data.